Oxaliplatin (By injection)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, lung or breathing problems, or nerve problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart failure, heart rhythm problems, an infection, or problems with your nervous system.

 - This medicine may cause dizziness, blurred vision, or other vision problems.
-Do not drive, use machines, or do anything else that could be dangerous if you are dizzy or not able to see well.
-If these reactions are especially bothersome, check with your doctor.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.